What is the Difference Between SAP PI, PO, CPI and Integration Suite?

 Do you feel like there is a complete overhaul of the SAP middleware every 3 days?
-Ever wondered what are the differences between XI, PI, and PO?
+Ever wondered what the differences are between XI, PI,PO, CPI and Integration Suite?
 Well, you are not alone!
 There have been major changes to SAP middleware XI/PI/PO in its lifetime.
-From the first introduction of SAP XI in 2002, SAP has completely changed the architecture with their major version upgrades.
+Since the first introduction of SAP XI in 2002, SAP has completely changed its architecture with its major version upgrades.

-What is Middleware:
+What is a Traditional Middleware:

 • Connectivity: Which protocol to use – SOAP, FTP?